memoming/CheXNet/README.md

 | P.T.          | 0             | 0              | 1            | 0         |
 | Hernia        | 0             | 0              | 0            | 1         |

 <br>Because the number of labels has decreased, we expect the AUROC value to be slightly higher.
-If so, we adjust apply another categorical approch.
 Based on the results, we plan to apply another disease-categorical training.

 ----